particle-iot/docs/src/content/reference/firmware.md

 ### System.sleep()

-`System.sleep()` can be used to dramatically improve the battery life of a Spark-powered project by temporarily deactivating the Wi-Fi module, which is by far the biggest power draw.
+`System.sleep()` can be used to dramatically improve the battery life of a Particle-powered project by temporarily deactivating the Wi-Fi module, which is by far the biggest power draw.

 ```C++
 // SYNTAX